tedunderwood/character/README.md

 Much of the analysis of publishing trends in the first part of the article can be reproduced using **filtered_fiction_metadata.csv** in the **metadata** subdirectory.

-To reproduce models is a bit more involved.
+To reproduce predictive models is a bit more involved.
 Most of the modeling was run on a subset of 84,000 characters balanced to have (where possible) 2000 characters with masculine names and 2000 characters with feminine names for each decade.
-(It's not possible in the late 18c; note also that 1780-1799 have been aggregated and treated as a single decade.)
+(Total numbers are slightly lower in the late 18c; note also that 1780-1799 have been aggregated and treated as a single decade.)
 Characters were selected so that the median description length for a character was as close as possible to 54 words for both genders, in each decade.

 If you want to replicate the selection process itself, you would need to run **select_balanced_subset.py** in the **tranform_data** directory.

-Alternatively, you could work with the **character_subset.tar.gz** provided here, unpack that, and run **reproduce_character_models.py** in the **train_models** subdirectory.
+Alternatively, you could work with the **character_subset.tar.gz** provided here (which is the subset of 84,000 we actually used).
+Unpack that, and run **reproduce_character_models.py** in the **train_models** subdirectory.
 See that script for usage instructions.

+If you want to explore the gendering of specific words, as we do in figures 10-14, you have two options.
+An [interactive visualization constructed by Nikolaus Parulian](http://ec2-35-165-215-214.us-west-2.compute.amazonaws.com/dataviz/genderviz) allows you to explore online.
+Alternatively, you can edit the code in the scripts for figures 10-14 available under **/plotscripts/rplots** or simply write your own code to visualize the data in **dataforR/diff_matrix.csv**, which reports the yearly difference between normalized frequencies for men and women.

 Right now all the data provided in this repo is aggregated by year; we have not yet made available word counts broken out by volume or by character name; that will come out with our article, as will a more tightly integrated and replicable codebase.
 At the moment, the metadata is in /metadata and data is in /yearlysummaries.

+Brief descriptions of subdirectories:

 blogpost
 --------